loveencounterflow/coffee-script/README.md

 invoking the Pyramid of Doom, or using promises or events or an asynchronous library.

 There's one single thing we have to accomplish yet: how to get back a value from an asynchronous call?
-Well, as we've seen above, `g.next()` is really just `g.send value`, so we can easily update the stepper
+Well, as we've seen above, `g.next()` is really just `g.send value`, so we can easily update the previous example.
+Let's do something different now and read a file asynchronously:
-code:

 ```coffeescript
 read_file = ( route, handler ) ->